• Home

 Deck Plan PDF

-The Disney Adventure truly redefines what a cruise ship can be.
-With its theme-park-style layout across seven immersive zones, world-class dining, three actual rides (including the longest coaster at sea), and over 2,100 staterooms for every budget – understanding the Disney Adventure deck plan before you board will help you hit the ground running from the moment you step on the gangway.
-Download the PDF, plan your route, and get ready for the most magical cruise experience in Asia.
+The Disney Adventure genuinely redefines what a cruise ship can be.
+With its theme-park-style layout across seven immersive zones, three actual rides (including the longest coaster at sea), world-class Asian-accented dining, and 2,111 staterooms across every price point — understanding the Disney Adventure deck plan before you board is the single biggest head-start you can give yourself.
+Download the PDF, circle your cabin, bookmark the entertainment venues, and you’ll walk onto this ship like a veteran on embarkation day.

 Disney Adventure Deck Plan: Frequently Asked Questions